 Proper management of these factors can help decrease the potential cases of absconding in UAE.

-Dubiz Business Setup can be your legal support in UAE.
+Dubiz Business Setup can be your business’s legal support in UAE.
 We can help you stay up to date with all the latest UAE rules.
 On top of that, we can handle your visa situation as well.
 Our team specializes in labour and immigration laws and procedures and can assist you in every possible way.
-If you are planning for business setup in Dubai or aspire to come here for job opportunities, let Dubiz help you get settled for good.
-We will handle all the legal procedures, including end-to-end company formation in UAE, trade licensing, visa processing, documentation, and approvals on your behalf.
+If you are planning for business setup in Dubai, let Dubiz help you get settled for good:

 2. Is there any legal protection for false ongoing absconding cases?